Jamienie/mds_capstone_bcstats/Proposal/proposal_report_final.md

 #### <span style="color:Darkblue">Linking Quantitative to Qualtitative</span>

 The free form nature of the open ended survey responses offer many insights that are ripe for natural language processing.
 Using sentiment analysis we plan to quantify these responses and tie them to the quantitative data.
-Making the connection between the open ended question and the multiple choice questions is important to add support to the current survey design.
-Consistency across both types of questions reinforces the current analysis (engagement model) that is done with the quantitative data.
+Making the connection between the open ended question and the multiple choice questions is important to add support to the current survey design and validate the existing engagement model.

 To best answer this question we are going to investigate [inter-rater reliability metrics](https://en.wikipedia.org/wiki/Inter-rater_reliability) such as percent agreement, Cohen's Kappa, and Krippendorff's Alpha.
 The final deliverable for this question will be a discussion in our report.